Frequently Asked Questions

 A. Information outlining important features and requirements of the Plan, as well as telephone/web site access to all service Providers.

-Q. How long does it take to receive an CVS/Caremark prescription ID card?
+Q. How long does it take to receive the Navitus prescription ID card?

 Q. Where should I go to fill a prescription?